 • Tesla Model Y (2022+): 5-star Euro NCAP rating

-• Autopilot and advanced driver assistance may reduce accident risk
+• Autopilot and driver assistance features may reduce accident frequency

 Tesla Insurance FAQs